 How to Alleviate Dog Diarrhea in 24 Hours

 First off, pull your dog off his food as soon as you notice the runs.
 Refrain from feeding him his normal diet for 24-48 hours, but do NOT withhold water.
-During this time, make a batch of white rice, and give him that twice daily, once in the morning and once in the evening, mixed with a powdered probiotic.
-I usually add a boxed onion-free (onions are toxic to dogs) beef or chicken broth.
-Or you could make a bone broth with no onion.
-The broth is excellent for the minerals that can be depleted when your dog gets diarrhea.
-Make sure he stays well hydrated.
+During this time, make a batch of white rice, and give him that twice daily, once in the morning and once in the evening, mixed with a saccharomyces boulardii. (to make it powdered, simply twist open the capsule and sprinkle into food).
+Saccharomyces is excellent for diarrhea and helps firm up stool (in humans too).

 NOTE: if your dog is diabetic, don’t fast him or change up his diet dramatically.
 Check with your vet.